When should I introduce solid foods to my baby?

-Allergy foods are foods or drink that can trigger an allergic reaction.
-Common allergenic foods are peanut butter, cow's milk, wheat, egg, fish, shellfish, tree nuts (such as almonds and hazelnuts), sesame and soy.
+Allergy foods are foods or drink that can give your baby an allergic reaction.
+Common allergy foods are:

-The best time to introduce allergy foods is when you are introducing solids.
-It is also recommended that you introduce allergy foods before your baby reaches 12 months old.
+The best time to introduce allergy foods is when you are starting to give your baby some solids.
+It's recommended that you start giving allergy foods before your baby reaches 12 months old.
 Leaving it until they are older may increase the chance of your baby developing an allergy.

-If you're concerned that your baby could have a food allergy, speak to your healthcare provider.
+If you're concerned that your baby could have a food allergy, speak to your doctor or child health nurse.

 Learn more here about how to introduce allergy foods.

-Solid foods can be introduced in any order as long as they are iron-rich and the food is the right texture.
-Look for signs that your baby's ready for solids.
+Solid foods can be introduced in any order as long as they are iron-rich.
+The food also needs to be the right texture.
+Look for signs that your baby is ready for solids.

 There is no clear recommendation about the best time of day to offer first solids.
-But it can be helpful to give your baby solids after a milk feed, mid-morning, so if they're unsettled, it's less likely to impact their night-time sleep.
+It can be helpful to give your baby solids after a milk feed in the mid-morning.
+If they become unsettled, it's less likely to disrupt their night-time sleep.

-If you find your baby loves solid foods so much that they're cutting back on their breastfeeds or bottle feeds, reduce the amount of solids you're offering.
-Breastmilk or infant formula is still an important source of nutrition for the first 9 to 12 months of life.
+You may find your baby loves solid foods so much that they're cutting back on their breastfeeds or bottle feeds.
+If this happens, give a smaller amount of the solid food.
+Breastmilk or infant formula is still an important source of nutrition for their first 9 to 12 months of life.